KULeuven-Diepenbeek/osc-course/content/ch6-tasks/processes.md

 2. standard output (stdout)
 3. standard error (stderr)

 As you might have understood by now, these are not -actual- files on your hard disk.
-This is gain some Linux magic, where input/output logic is represented as files, to make them easy to read/write from.
+This is again some Linux magic, where input/output logic is represented as files, to make them easy to read/write from.

 For example, by default, stdin is mapped to the keyboard and both stdout and stderr are mapped to the command line.
 These mappings can be altered and redirected, however.
 For example, we might want to send errors (stderr) to a file instead.
-Redirecting can be done and will be briefly touched in [section 6.5](/ch6-tasks/intertasks/).
+Redirecting can be done and will be briefly touched in [section 6.5](/ch6-tasks/interprocess/).

 ## Creating processes

-In Linux there are two typical ways for users to create processes: using **fork** or **exec**.
+In Linux there are two typical ways for users to create processes: using **fork()** or **exec()**.
 There is a third option using a system() function, but because it is less secure and less efficient then the other two, it is not discussed here.
 Both fork and exec create a new process, but in very different ways.

-The fork function copies the PCB and the entire memory space of its current process to a new PCB and memory location.
+The **fork** function copies the PCB and the entire memory space (including stack and heap!) of its current process to a new PCB and memory location.
 The process that calls the fork() is referred to as the **parent** process, while the new process is its **child**.
 The child process will continue operations on the same line as the parent process (because of the copying of the PCB, the program counter is also copied!).
 This method is useful if you want to for example process a lot of data on multiple processors: you first get everything ready, then fork() new child processes that each deal with a part of the data.
 This is easier than manually starting new processes from scratch.

-The exec function in contrast doesn't really spawn a new process, but instead replaces itself entirely with a new program.
-While it initially starts by copying its own PCB, it then replaces its internal 'program' (read the *text*, *data*, and *bss*) with the new program to be executed.
-It then clears all its memory and starts executing the new program from the first instruction.
+The **exec** function in contrast doesn't really spawn a new process, but instead replaces itself entirely with a new program.
+It starts by replacing its internal 'program' (read the *text*, *data*, and *bss*) with the new program to be executed.
+It then clears all its heap and stack memory and starts executing the new program from the first instruction (reset PC).
 Note that the new program can be a copy of the current one (essentially "starting over"), but more typically it's an entirely new program.
 The main way in which Linux starts new processes is to first fork() the current process, and then to call exec() directly inside of the new fork'ed clone, replacing it with the intended new program.

 It is mentioned earlier that the first process that is started is the **init** process.
 When the complete OS starts, the init process spawns a lot of other processes.
 There are processes that handle connecting to the network, processes that do logging, and so on.
-Using the **pstree** command we can see the processes in a tree, and have a visual representation of which child-parent relations exist between processes.
+Using the `pstree` command we can see the processes in a tree, and have a visual representation of which child-parent relations exist between processes.

 {{< figure src="/img/0x_31.png" title="An example of the pstree command.
 The left image shows the result of Linux on an embedded system.
 The right image shows the result of Linux running on a laptop" >}}

+{{% task %}}
+When you start a new process from your command line (say `./longhello`), how is that started internally do you think?

+Verify your hunch by using the `ps -efj` command and looking at the `PPID` column ("Process Parent ID").

+Alternatively, you can also use the `pstree -hp` command.
+{{% /task %}}